skip to main content

 How can I find out more?

-We welcome your feedback and questions as we consider our options to meet current facility needs.
+As CJUSD considers options for preparing our schools for the future, we welcome your input.
 To share your opinions or to ask questions, please contact Superintendent Scott Loehr at superintendent@centerusd.org or (916) 338-6400.